Rs07-404/Rs07-404/README.md

 # Hi there 👋, I'm Raunak Rajesh Shah

 ### 👨‍💻 About Me
-I'm a passionate **Electronics and Computer Engineering** student from Maharashtra, India, currently pursuing my degree at **Walchand Institute of Technology, Solapur**.
+I'm a passionate student from Maharashtra, India, currently pursuing my degree at **Walchand Institute of Technology, Solapur**.
 I specialize in building full-stack web applications, IoT-based solutions, and problem-solving with a strong foundation in core engineering principles and software development.

 ---